mathieucaroff/broccoli/README.md

 ### Run the test

-To test the parser, run `yarn parcel test/testParser.html` and open the given link.
+To test the parser, run `yarn parcel test/parser/test.html` and open the given given link.